AttackOnJasper/University-notes/notes/aws/aws.md

 	1. More throughput
 	1. Can pause and resume uploads
 * Does not improve security in transit
+* Users should consider multipart upload for objects > 100 MB
+* The largest object that can be uploaded in a single PUT is 5 GB

 ## Multipart Download
 * Can use 'Range' HTTP header in a GET request to download the specified range bytes of an object